codeabode101/webapp/README.md

 Make a curriculum using `./codeabode.py curriculum`, this will walk you through creating a student.
 Make sure you have a **GEMINI_API_KEY** before running this step or else you won't be able to complete the task.

+**Note:** you can technically make a student using the codeabode-rs curriculum command, but it will not fill in the classes you create.
+It works only for demo purposes as of right now.

 ### cli

 Only **add** and **reset** work in the cli for now.